 A: Yes, we likely can.
-Your data need not contain the full suite of vegetation/fuel or disturbance/treatment activity information that we have listed as examples in order to be useful.
+Your data need not contain the full suite of vegetation/fuel or disturbance/treatment activity information that we have listed as examples to be useful.
 Any subset of those data likely can be used to support some aspect of LF.
-The primary requirement is that the information be reliably geo-referenced with the coordinate system (including map datum and projection parameters) fully defined.